 We want to help deliver on the National Park Authority's vision that every young person living within an hour's travelling time of the National Park can spend a "Night Under the Stars".
-We want to work with suitable partners to play our part in delivering this fantastic vision incorporating a "Night Under the Stars at Chatsworth" project, together with a wider experience of the countryside, farms, woods and landscape that Chatsworth can provide, into a growing series of cultural, learning and engagement programmes.
+We want to work with suitable partners to play our part in delivering this fantastic vision incorporating a "Night Under the Stars at Chatsworth" project, together with a wider experience of the countryside, farm, woodlands and landscape that Chatsworth can provide, leading into a series of cultural, learning and engagement programmes that can extend and strengthen connections.

-To make this happen we will need to work with partners (including the National Park Authority), and to create the appropriate facilities and infrastructure in the right part of the estate.
+To make this happen we will need to work with local and national partners and charities such as the Scouts and Guides, Dukes Barn, and Mount Cook (including National Parks UK), and to create the appropriate facilities and infrastructure in the right part of the estate.
 We are considering what form these facilities will need to take (including how permanent or temporary they might be) and need to discuss this with potential partners.
 We are also thinking about possible areas on the estate where this initiative can take place.

-We are also interested in creating new ways to enjoy and explore the natural world whilst directly contributing to health and wellbeing.
+We want to help people reconnect with nature, creating new ways to enjoy and explore the natural world whilst directly contributing to everyone's health and wellbeing.
 We are interested in working with partners to create a cycle path to link Chatsworth House with the Monsal Trail/White Peak Loop at Hassop Station if practicable.
 This might have the added benefit of providing a small mountain bike course within Clay Pits Wood, again linked to Hassop Station car park and café via the new cycle path.
+We will also look at ways to enable and support cyclists to visit Peak Village, such as the provision of cycle racks.

-Objective 9: to find new ways to engage with Chatsworth digitally.
+Objective 9: to welcome the world and find new ways for everyone to engage with Chatsworth if not on-site, then online and off-site through an extensive loans programme.